Exception Types, try, except, else, and finally

 print('done')

-The dictionary lookup raises KeyError.
-The except block prints missing; the else block is skipped; the finally block prints done.
+The lookup raises KeyError.
+The except prints missing, else is skipped (an exception occurred), and finally prints done.

-If an exception is handled, execution continues after the whole try statement.
+When an exception is handled, execution resumes after the whole try statement:

 try: